AqwamCreates/DataPredict/README.md

 --------------------------------------------------------------------

-## THIS IS A PROPRIETARY SOURCE CODE!
+## THIS IS A SOURCE AVAILABLE CODE!
 NOT OPEN SOURCE!

 --------------------------------------------------------------------